Kuglll/KMM-Example/README.md

 ## Project structure

 * `/shared` contains the project's code.
-It contains several subfolders:
+It has several subfolders:
   - `androidMain` includes android specific code + android app (android app could also be a part of another repo)
   - `commonMain` is for code that’s going to be shared between android and ios.
   - `iosMain` includes ios specific code. iOS app is in a separate repo.